Ysoroko/FT_SPLIT_TESTER/README.md

 -Your ft_split should never segfault.
 The tests will stop if they provoke a segfault and the remaining tests won't be ran

--Protect all your malloc calls
+-Protect all your malloc calls & don't forget to allocate the required place for '\0' and (null)

 -Free each string in your tab and the tab itself if a malloc call returns 0 in the middle of your ft_split